Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Increases Metabolism

-Rice water may enhance metabolism because it contains B vitamins such as thiamine, which are essential for nutrient absorption and utilization [4].
+Having consumed rice water regularly, I believe it may have enhanced my metabolism, thanks to the B vitamins such as thiamine, which, according to PubMed, are essential for nutrient absorption and utilization [4].

 During this process, the cells use calories from food intake to generate and release energy for normal bodily functions, ultimately resulting in weight loss.